blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 <li>
 <p>Create a Custom Method</p>

-<p>If you do not have a CustomIndividualDialog class created yet, add a new class to your project and implement it as follows.
-First we make sure to select the 'Household' tab.</p>
+<p>If you do not have a <code>CustomIndividualDialog</code> class created yet, add a new class to your project and implement it as follows.
+First we make sure to select the Household tab.</p>

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Selecting the right tab</div></div>
 <pre><code class="language-csharp">